alexanderwise/ansible_class2/01_intro_to_ansible.md

 We will do all of this via Ansible, and only SSH directly to the box if we need to troubleshoot things.

+Do you want to build these on your own?
+This class includes a CloudFormation template that you can use in your own AWS account.
+See the `cloudformation` folder in this repo.

 # About Ansible

 ## Control nodes